dlorch/reverse-linked-list/README.md

 Hash Table
 ----------

-[Hash table] implementation using buckets and linked lists, as described in the Wikipedia article.
+A [hash table] implementation using buckets and linked lists, as described in the Wikipedia article.

 ```
 $ ./hash-table